GSA/USSM/_pages/marketplace/fleet.md

                     </h2>
                 </div>

-      To drive consistency in vehicle and overall fleet reporting, the common data elements used to describe a fleet, a vehicle, fuel consumption, as well as OMB A-11 fleet budget projections are managed and published by GSA and the Department of Energy.<BR>
+      To drive consistency in federal fleet reporting, common data elements used to describe a fleet, a vehicle, fuel consumption, as well as OMB A-11 fleet budget projections are managed and published by GSA and the Department of Energy.<BR>

                     <li><a href="https://fastweb.inl.gov/help/index.cfm/resources/vld-reference/section/data-elements-and-rules" title="" target="_blank">Data Elements and Rules Standards</a></li>
 <BR>
-Find classifications for commercially available vehicles, as well as minimum technical, quality, and optional equipment specifications.
+Classifications for commercially available vehicles, as well as minimum technical, quality, and optional equipment specifications are published by GSA.
 These standards ensure Federal vehicles are safe, durable, and economical, and provide uniformity in the acquisition process.

  <li><a href="https://www.gsa.gov/buy-through-us/products-and-services/transportation-and-logistics-services/fleet-management/vehicle-purchasing/federal-vehicle-standards" title="" target="_blank">Federal Vehicle Standards</a></li>